KYC

 Here’s an example of how SSO registration appears in front of the user:

-platforms that use Federated Identity include
+Other examples of platforms that use Federated Identity include-

 Other examples of platforms that use Federated Identity include: